opendocsg/slw-judgments-backfill/2012_SGHC_190/report.md

  For set-off to be effected, it is necessary to determine whether the claim sought to be set off by a creditor is a provable debt, since only provable debts may be set off and, if so, the value of the claim must also be quantified.
 But these questions cannot be resolved until the date of the winding up order.
 It is therefore odd that set-off should be effected at an earlier date.

 It does seem to be putting the cart before the horse to decide on the value of set-off _before_ the debt could be proved in liquidation.
-Woo Bih Li J in _Panorama Development_ (see [14] above) had his reservations on the Court of Appeal’s reliance (at [40]) on _Arab Banking Corp v United Overseas Bank Ltd_ [1991] 1 SLR(R) 560 and cited Mr Lee Eng Beng’s article with approval (see [55]–[57]).
+Woo Bih Li J in _Panorama Development_ (see [14] above) had his reservations on the Court of Appeal’s reliance (at [40]) on _Arab Banking Corp v United Overseas Bank Ltd_ <span class="citation">[1991] 1 SLR(R) 560</span> and cited Mr Lee Eng Beng’s article with approval (see [55]–[57]).
 The incongruity of the insolvency set-off date and the relevant date for the conversion of foreign currency was recognised by Oliver J in _Re Dynamics_ but that did not change his view (see 775B-E).

 42     The apparent anomaly created by _Good Property_ can be avoided for present purposes by treating it as a case which dealt with set-off and s 88 BA, unlike the present case which concerns proofs of debt under s 87 BA.
 As set out above, both case law and the statutory scheme relating to proofs of debt provide that the equivalent of the bankruptcy order in creditors’ voluntary liquidation is the passing of the resolution for winding up.
 Also, the established position prior to the introduction of Rule 181 was that the date for currency conversion should, by extension, be the date of the winding up resolution.
 There is no reason to suggest that the law relating to proofs of debts has changed because a different position has been taken in relation to the law on set-offs.
 I also see, as stated by Oliver J in _Re Dynamics_ (at 775D), that “[t]here is nothing in the set-off cases which compels a quantification of the amount of the set off as at the commencement of the winding up”.